DatabayAG/Web-Push-Notifications/README.md

      curl "<your-endpoint>" --request POST --header "TTL: 60" --header "Content-Length: 0" --header "Authorization: key=<your-server-key>"

-The may be tiny differences for between different browsers.
+The may be a little bit different between different browsers.
 This one is for Chrome.
-For Firefox for example you dont have to send the Authorization header.
+For Firefox, for example you dont have to send the Authorization header.
 Of course you can add meta-information to your request.
 With this the communication of the server and ServiceWorker is finished.

-To react on an incoming request you have to define an EventListener in your firebase-messaging-sw.js.
+To react on an incoming request you have to define an EventListener in your `firebase-messaging-sw.js`.
 This works just like normal EventListeners.
 The following example listen to the push request and displays a notification: